tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-whitesource/usage.md

 ## Invoking the plug-in

-To gather data from the WhiteSource server, send an HTTP POST request to your endpoint.
+To import data from the WhiteSource server, send an HTTP POST request to your endpoint.

 ## Integration